Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency

-We would like to thank Timon Scholz and Carlotta Harms for their help with comparisons and the supplemental material.
-The authors gratefully acknowledge financial support from the German Research Foundation (DFG) for the projects ``Real-Action VR'' (ID 523421583) and ``Increasing Realism of Omnidirectional Videos in Virtual Reality'' (ID 491805996), as well as from the L3S Research Center, Hanover, Germany.
+We thank Timon Scholz and Carlotta Harms for their help with comparisons and supplemental material.
+This work was partially funded by the DFG -- projects “Real-Action VR” (ID 523421583) and “Increasing Realism of Omnidirectional Videos in Virtual Reality” (ID 491805996) -- as well as the L3S Research Center, Hanover, Germany.
 Linus Franke was supported by the 5G innovation program of the German Federal Ministry for Digital and Transport under the funding code 165GU103B.